ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_1.md

 The squared Frobenius norm is the sum of squares of the norms of the row-vectors (or, alternatively, column vectors) in the matrix

+THE ROLE OF SQUARING IS TO GET RID OF THE SQRT

 The `energy` if a matrix A is an alternative term used in ML for the squared Frobenius norm

 The `trace` of a square matrix A, denoted by tr(A), is defined by the sum of its diagonal entries.
 The energy of a rectangular matrix A is equal to the trace of either AA^{\top} or A^{\top}A